okunator/Dippa/README.md

 # Dippa
 Benchmarking of deep learning and other segmentation methods for H&amp;E images
 Borrowing a lot of methods from HoVer-Net [repo](https://github.com/vqdang/hover_net): and methodology from HoVer-Net paper [2]
-**Note**: dl framework is PyTorch (torch==1.6.0) which expects cuda 10.2.
-If you want to use the repo with another version of cuda (10.1 or 9.2) install torch with the installation command found here: https://pytorch.org/

 ## Set Up
 1. Clone the repository